 Manage Your Workload

 Building efficiency into your workday will help you stop feeling overwhelmed at work.
-To accomplish this, I work with my clients to develop prioritization, focus, and schedule effectiveness.
+I work with my clients to develop prioritization, focus, and schedule effectiveness to accomplish this.

 The second step is to work on focus.
 I recommend to my clients that they start to focus on using the Pomodoro method.
 It’s a surprisingly effective practice.
 And it’s easy to do!
 First, pick the task you are working on.
 Then set a timer for 25 minutes.
 Commit to work only on that task for 25 minutes.
 Take a 5-minute break at the end.
 Then set your timer for another 25 minutes.
 After you have done this four times, take a 15-30 minute break.
 You will be amazed at what you can accomplish!

 So, what do you schedule?
-Block out times for must-do meetings, project time, break time, and even just walking around the office to check-in time.
+Block out times for must-do meetings, project time, break time, and even just walking around the office to check in time.
 What is your ideal arrival and departure time for work?
 Schedule in your startup and shut down activities every day.
-The more you set down these blocks of time, the better you will get at living by it.
-You’ll find yourself with more freedom to get things done and a lot less stress!
+The more you set down these blocks of time, the better you will get at living by them.
+You’ll find yourself more freedom to get things done and a lot less stress!